m0dusX/17_sites_monitoring/README.md

 # Sites Monitoring Utility

-This script monitors all sites listed in a txt file by checking their status (online/offline) and registration expiration date of domain name.
+This script monitors all sites listed in a txt file by checking their status (online/offline) and registration expiration dates of their domain names.

 # Quickstart